iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

 import { AnalysisStyle } from '@bentley/imodeljs-common';
 import { Angle } from '@bentley/geometry-core';
 import { AngleSweep } from '@bentley/geometry-core';
+import { AppearanceOverrideProps as AppearanceOverrideProps_2 } from '@bentley/imodeljs-common';
 import { Arc3d } from '@bentley/geometry-core';
 import { AuthorizedClientRequestContext } from '@bentley/itwin-client';
 import { AuxCoordSystem2dProps } from '@bentley/imodeljs-common';